regYingzhe/WebBootCampNotes/README.md

 3.To grab a change event on the input <return>
 <p>First, select the input tag numInput = document.querySelector("Input")</p>
 <p>Second, add an EventListener</p>
-4.How to add a post route: From the get route form submit post to the post route `var fruit = [apple, waterMelon];` `app.post("/addfruit", function(req, res) { var newFruit = req.body.newfruit; fruit.push(newFruit); res.redirect("/fruit")});
+4.##### How to add a post route: From the get route form submit post to the post route, in the restful convention, the post route name ##### should be same with the get route name which displays everything
+`var fruit = [apple, waterMelon];` `app.post("/addfruit", function(req, res) { var newFruit = req.body.newfruit; fruit.push(newFruit); res.redirect("/fruit")});
  app.get("/fruit", function(req, res) { res.render("fruit", {fruit: fruit})})`,